That's understandable. Backyard chicken keeping has become a huge industry in the past few years and there are a lot of choices out there.

 Some incubators have a small window in the front so you can see part of the egg.
 Some have a plastic lid, but it may be restricted by the incubator's fan and other workings.

-The best incubator for viewing, in my experience, is the little Brinsea Eco or Mini Advance.
-It has a massively high, clear plastic dome which makes visibility very high.
+Again, if you're just starting out, the best incubator for viewing in my experience is the little 7- egg Brinsea Eco or Mini Advance.
+It has a massively high, clear plastic dome which makes visibility very clear.

 And trust me, the mess left behind after hatching is substantial.
 Dust, empty shells, the first poops of the newly hatched chicks, the down they shed while drying out ...

-You need to make sure that whichever you decide on it can at least in part be dismantled to allow for post-hatch deep cleaning of the non-electrical parts, and a wipe-down of the electrical bits.
+Make sure that whichever incubator you decide on, it can at least in part be dismantled to allow for post-hatch deep cleaning of the non-electrical parts, and a dry wipe-down of the electrical bits.

-Humidity levels need to be kept at 45% during incubation but before hatching should be raised to around 65% or higher.
+Humidity levels need to be kept at 45% during incubation but before hatching should be raised to around 65% or higher, depending on how high or low humidity is in the room.

-If this doesn't happen the membrane through which the chick has to 'pip' dries out, goes hard and before you know it, the chicken's in serious trouble because it can't get through.
+If this doesn't happen the membrane through which the chick has to 'pip' dries out, goes hard and before you know it, the chicken's in serious trouble because it can't hatch.

 Do you want your incubator to have a manual humidity control, where you add water by hand to a sponge, pot or channel inside it?